HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-4 Operating Your Transceivers.md

 When working through repeaters, you'll use:

 - **Offset**: Sets the difference between transmit and receive frequencies for repeaters.
-Common offsets are plus or minus 600 kHz on 2 meters and plus or minus 5 MHz on 70 cm bands.
+Common offsets are plus or minus 600 kHz on 2 meters and plus or minus 5 MHz on 70 cm.

 - **Reverse Function**: Temporarily swaps your transmit and receive frequencies to listen on the repeater's input frequency.